Devon and Cornwall Police and Crime Commissioner

-The Devon and Cornwall Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Devon and Cornwall Police in the English counties of Devon and Cornwall.
+The Devon and Cornwall Police and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Devon and Cornwall Police in the English counties of Devon and Cornwall (including the Isles of Scilly).
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Devon and Cornwall Police Authority.
-The current incumbent is Alison Hernandez, who represents the Conservative Party.
+The current incumbent is Alison Hernandez, who previously represented the Conservative Party but is now an independent.
 The Office of the Devon and Cornwall Police and Crime Commissioner currently employs 32 members of staff.